movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Aborted growth frees the private group and exposes no new allocation space.

 An emergency metadata reserve covers commit and is excluded from ordinary handles.
-A second reserve protects a minimum orphan-cleanup batch or chunk allocation, with system space for chunk-tree COW.
+A second reserve protects a minimum truncate/orphan-cleanup batch or chunk allocation, with system space for chunk-tree COW.
 Either operation can borrow this promise when ordinary space is unavailable; its unused portion follows delayed references to commit and is replenished at publication.